odan/slim4-skeleton/docs/security.md

 [lcobucci/jwt](https://github.com/lcobucci/jwt) is a good library to work with JSON Web Token (JWT) and JSON Web Signature based on RFC 7519.

-Note that a **logout** functionality with tokens is not feasible without giving up the **stateless** principle.

-Do not include sensitive information in JWT tokens.

-If you store JWT as a cookie, make it "HttpOnly" and "Secure".

-Try to avoid JWT for session management or server-side storage for sessions.

-It's up to you how you configure the routes and their individual authentication.

 **Read more:**